koii-network/docs/faq/white-list-your-task/white-list-your-task.md

 ---
-title: Task Whitelisted
+title: Whitelist Your Task
 description: Comics pages providing a more easy explanation for the most frequent asked questions regarding Koii.
 image: img/thumbnail.png
-sidebar_label: Task Whitelisted
+sidebar_label: Whitelist Your Task
 ---

 ## How to Whitelist Your Task